keelungchen/MBIO630_FinalProject/FinalProject_Yan.md

 ## Method

--   We chose 19 sites (*Fig.1*) to analyze the relation between morphological traits of fringing reefs and biological abundance, and their difference across latitude.
+-   We chose 19 sites (*Fig.1*) to analyze the correlation between morphological traits of fringing reefs and biological data, and its geographical difference across latitude.

 -   The latitude of our study sites range from 23°S to 26°N. They are islands and atolls across northern and southern hemisphere.
 Nature